 At Camp Lau-Ren, we want everyone to be comfortable and ready to participate in programs where the quality of the experience is more important than fashion.
 Camp Lau-Ren’s dress code is meant to promote a sun-safe and conservative standard to campers from a variety of backgrounds and denominations.
 The Camp Director applies what is appropriate and has the authority to ask anyone to change clothes that fall outside of the camp’s guidelines.

 Shoulders and heads are to be covered during the day to avoid sun exposure (i.e., not just sun visors).
 Campers will wear modest/respectable bathing suits that allow full participation in all activities (no string bikinis) on the beach and at waterfront activities.
-The following items are not permitted: offensive logos or art work; spaghetti straps, halter tops, tank tops or bare stomachs; visible underwear; low-cut or revealing tops, pans, mini-skirts or shorts.
+The following items are not permitted: offensive logos or art work; spaghetti straps, halter tops, tank tops or bare stomachs; visible underwear; low-cut or revealing tops, pants, mini-skirts or shorts.

 Flip flops, crocs or open-toed shoes may not be worn for any outdoor activity except going to and from the waterfront, so be sure to pack sturdy running shoes.

 Clothing: Light coloured clothing deters the attraction of insects.
 Since the mornings and evenings can be chilly, campers are encouraged to bring a variety of clothing such as jacket, sweater/fleece sweatshirt/hoodie, warm pyjamas, lots of shorts, jean/long pants, shirts/t-shirts, underwear and socks.
 Rain coat is recommended because most camp activities will continue in the rain.

 Camp Lau-Ren is “sun safe” so modest one-piece bathing suit or full tankini (top must cover waistband of bottom piece) is mandatory.
 Campers are in and out of the water a few times every day so an extra bathing suit is recommended.
 Bring 1 – 2 beach towels as well.

 A hat/ball cap with a full visor is also required when campers are on the beach.